apigee/apigee-android-sdk/samples/oauth2/README.md

 Once you have placed the jar into the correct location, you will want to perform a gradle sync to get it to recognize the jar file.
 Afterwards, you will be able to run the application.

-You will also need to fill in the various values with 'Constants.java' in order for the app to properly function.
+You will also need to fill in the various values within 'Constants.java' in order for the app to properly function.